klasmodin/klasmodin.github.io/_posts/2023-02-03-what-is-shape-analysis.md

 Which two shapes are more alike?
 </div>

-Whether so mathematically depends on our definition of *distance* between shapes.
+Whether so mathematically depends on the definition of *distance* between shapes.
 Indeed, in mathematics the concept of distance is abstract and goes well beyond Euclidean space.
 Thus, two shapes are similar if the distance between them is small.
 But we have to be careful: there's no canonically given shape distance.